KumarHX/Agent007/docs/final.md

 Given the agent position (x1, y1), and item position (x2, y2), we calculate the distance between the agent and each item using formula **distance = sqrt((x2 - x1)^2 + (y2 - y1)^2)**.

 - **Build the heuristic function f(n)** <br>
 We store a certain amount of random runs in dictionary which hold different item pickup sequences with a score attribute to it.
 The dictionary will be used later for training the agent of which item to pick up next.
 Initially the agent has 50% chance to randomly pick up an item and 50% chance to pick up the closest item.
-After multiple runs, the agent will look up the dictionary and find out the sequence which has the highest score, with 65% chance to pick up the item in the sequence or 35% chance to pick up a random item.
-The newly generate sequence will be added to the dictionary if it is distinct, and this process will be repeated for the next run.
+After multiple runs, the agent will look up the dictionary and find out the sequence which has the highest score, with 60% chance to pick up the item in the sequence or 40% chance to pick up a random item.
+The newly generate sequence will be added to the dictionary if it does not exist, and this process will be repeated for the next run.

 ## Evaluation:
 We evaluate our algorithm with the agent that: